 4. Salary Expectations in the UK

-Regional variation is real.
-London and the South East often pay more, but travel, accommodation and cost of living can reduce the advantage.
-Infrastructure, nuclear, utilities, defence, rail and major project work may also offer higher rates or allowances.
-Public sector or housing-related roles may offer steadier packages, pensions and hours, while private contractors may offer faster earnings progression but less predictability.
+Regional differences matter.
+London and the South East often pay more, but travel, accommodation and cost of living can narrow the advantage.
+Major infrastructure, defence, utilities and nuclear work may also offer better packages or allowances.
+Public sector and housing-related roles can offer more predictable conditions and pensions, while private contractors may offer faster earnings growth but less stability.
+Self-employed and contract work can raise day-rate earnings, but it also brings tax, downtime and cashflow risk.
+Pathfinder’s Money, Benefits & Pensions guide is useful if you are comparing employed and self-employed options.

 5. Career Progression